kam3k/blog/_drafts/gentle-introduction-kf-robot-localization.md

 ## The Kalman filter

 Now on to the main event!
-The Kalman fitler is made up of two steps that are executed at each timestep.
+The Kalman filter is made up of two steps that are executed at each timestep.
 The first is called the *prediction step*, which incorporates the command $$u_{k-1}$$ (that is, the command at the start of the timestep or the end of the previous timestep).
 In our example, this step *predicts* the robot position $$x_k$$ by incorporating the speed commanded by the joystick over the length of the timestep.

 The second step is called the *correction step*, which incorporates the measurement $$z_k$$ (that is, the sensor measurement at the end of the timestep).
 In our example, this step *corrects* the predicted robot position by incorporating the sensor's measurement of the position of the wall.